-Outside of medicine, I love exploring the outdoors.
+I love exploring the outdoors, both on land and underwater.
 I enjoy seeing the world, scuba diving, cycling, hiking, backpacking, camping, and running.

 Support and collaborate with patients to improve their health while appreciating their individual clinical, physical, emotional, and social circumstances.

 If there is no clear path, create one for yourself and others.